 Syntactical and Morphosyntactical Properties of Gender

-Sargaĺk seems to have innovated in dropping the neuter, shifting the nouns over to masculine and feminine.
+Sargaĺk seems to have an innovative feature in its having dropped the neuter, shifting the nouns over to masculine and feminine.

-In Bryatesle, syntactically gender only affects pronouns and determiners, but also has a strong effect on the morphology of nouns.
+In Bryatesle, syntactically gender only affects pronouns and determiners, and to a limited extent verbs: neuters and non-neuters have different verb forms in the third person.
+Morpohologically it also has a strong effect on the morphology of nouns.

 Only Sargaĺk retains the gender distinction in the plural.